sfiera/gbkiss.org/content/file/family-shot/index.rst

 Family Shot connects to the `Game Boy Printer`_ and prints a photo of the current residents of the player’s house in `Pocket Family GB`_.
 There are two options:

-*  A: print the photo with the current date and time in the lower left
+*  A: print the photo with the current date and time in the lower right
-*  B: print the photo with “© 1998 HUDSON SOFT” in the lower left
+*  B: print the photo with “© 1998 HUDSON SOFT” in the lower right

 After printing the photo, the app automatically exits.